CumulusNetworks/docs/content/cumulus-linux-54/Whats-New/_index.md

 ### New Features and Enhancements

-- Support for 1G on all Spectrum-2 and Spectrum-3 switches
+- Support for 1G speed on all NVIDIA Spectrum-2 and Spectrum-3 switches
-- Port configuration changes
+- Port configuration changes; you now configure port breakouts in the `/etc/cumulus/ports.conf` file and port speed in the `/etc/network/interfaces` file
 - {{<link url="Quality-of-Service#ptp-shaping" text="PTP Shaping">}} for Spectrum 1
 - {{<link url="SyncE#synce" text="SyncE">}} available for early access
 - PTP PPS In or Out